adventuremomblog

 jumping the pier at Petoskey Pierhead Lighthouse

-I’m not sure if it is encouraged but the Petoskey pier is also a popular spot to jump into the Little Traverse Bay during a warm summer day.
+The Petoskey pier is also a popular spot to jump into Little Traverse Bay when the water is calm on a warm summer day.

 Bayfront Park in Petoskey

-Nearby you can watch the water from another angle coming from Bear River into the Little Traverse Bay.
+Nearby, you can watch the water coming from Bear River into Little Traverse Bay.

 shops in downtown Petoskey